GaryBoone/tensor_types/README.md

    ...
 ```
 So the code itself stores the values.
 However, this design also locks the sizes
-into the tensor type too much, making testing difficult.
-For example, as above,
+into the tensor type too much.
+Specifically, the values of function arguments
-once a tensor type is defined, it can't be changed during testing.
-Specifically,
+must be known at compile time.
+In addition to eliminating runtime configuration,
-the types of function arguments must be known at compile time.
-If defined as
+it makes testing difficult.
+For example, as above, once a tensor type is
-above, such functions could not be tested with other tensor sizes.
+defined, it can't be changed during testing.

 ## Learn More